FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 5) Use a Player Comparison Tool Before Final Decisions

-When you're undecided between two players, don't rely purely on instinct.
-Use the Player Comparison Tool on FPLCentre to:
+When you're undecided between two players, use the Player Comparison Tool on FPL Centre to:

 • Compare statistical output